xiabai84/ml_with_django/README.rst

 ml_with_django
 ==================

-**ml_with_django** project provides a template for serving machine learning model with django (python) backend.
-This project also contains a almost production-ready Admin-Management-UI, which is enhanced default django-admin UI.
+**ml_with_django** is a opensource template for serving machine learning model with django application.
+This project also contains a almost production-ready admin dashboard, which is based on django-admin.

-You can use this template to develop a django project very quickly with several steps.
+You can use this template for developing django based ml-application very quickly only with several steps.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/